 Jenson Button’s career was a wild ride of ups and downs.
-Off track he progressed from a “young playboy” into a mature adult and a worthy world champion, with the only notable controversies being some contract disputes with Williams.
+Off track he progressed from a “young playboy” into a mature adult and a worthy world champion.
+The only notable controversies were some contract disputes with Williams.

 Let’s start with his career stats.

 As one of F1’s most experienced drivers, Button had an array of strong teammates across his career.
 Not only did he race against 3 other world champions (Villeneuve, Hamilton and Alonso), but 8 of his teammates are now race winners.
 This wide range of experience and talent allows Button’s ranking to be firmly established.

 The box plot suggests that Button is not quite on the same level as Hamilton, but is a step above of many other quality drivers he raced against.
 His interquartile range is also quite small, implying that he was very consistent year-to-year after a couple of early season struggles.

 Now let’s break down his career into yearly performances:

 It took Button a while to find his feet in F1, after debuting at just 20 years old (very young for the era).
 He subsequently suggested that he would have liked a couple of extra years in lower formula to prepare himself better.
 After 2001 he was a consistently strong performer, despite varying levels of car competitiveness.
 Interestingly, his world championship year is not considered to be one of his strongest.
 Instead, 2015 and 2011 are considered his peak performances, with 2003 and 2005 not far behind.
 As previously discussed, Button is not awarded a top performance for any season, but he was usually not too far off.
 The only significant dip in form came in 2008, where he was outscored by teammate Barrichello.

 Wet Weather Performances